Skip to main content

 Saddle up for the horseback adventure of a lifetime at Brasada Ranch.

 If you think that horseback rides are for summer only, think again.
 At Brasada Ranch you can take part in the special seasonal Winter Trails and Treats ride through February.
-The three-hour experience is available at the ranch from Friday through Sunday, noon–3 p.m., for groups of up to six riders, ages 10 and older.
-It includes riding to a scenic vantage point at Spirit Rock, followed by hot cocoa and s’mores seared over an open fire.
+The three-hour experience is for adults only and is available at the ranch from Friday through Sunday, noon–3 p.m., for groups of up to four riders.
+It includes riding to a scenic vantage point at Spirit Rock, followed by hot cocoa and s’mores seared over an open fire (did someone say perfect daytime date?).
 Guided trail rides for riders of all abilities (ages 8 and older) are offered year-round, and younger cow folk (ages 5 and older) can take a pony ride around the pen or simply meet the gentle steeds.
 Advanced reservations are required for all rides.

 "Roasting marshmallows over a fire at Brasada Ranch"